codimario/rsschool-cv/cv.md

 ### About myself:

-I am a 23 years student studying Java Script
+I am a 23 years student studying Java Script.
+I like coffe.

 ### Skills and Proficiency: